MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: Experimental details

 \section{Experimental details}

 All experiments were conducted on a server with 8 RTX 2080 Ti GPUs.
 For our model and each baseline, we performed a random hyperparameter search with 20 trials using only the first 3 fidelities, and took the set of hyperparameters with the best generated samples at $f_3$ following 3 hours of active learning.
 We excluded ABFE from the hyperparameter search due to computational cost, and just used the same set of hyperparameters for all subsequent experiments using all 4 fidelities.
+We note that MF-LAL was somewhat sensitive to choice of hyperparameters, especially the KLD/reconstruction ratio for the decoders and the diversity coefficient used during generation.
+Thus, we advise users of MF-LAL to conduct a hyperparameter search similar to the method we used before applying MF-LAL to a new set of oracles.

 Each model was provided with an initial dataset of random ZINC250k \citep{irwin2012zinc} compounds evaluated at each fidelity.
 Each fidelity had 5 random compounds selected, except for the first fidelity, where we supplied 200,000 compounds and associated oracle outputs.
 This was because we wanted a large dataset of compounds to train the encoder and decoder at the first fidelity level, ensuring that generated compounds were reasonable, and running $f_1$ was almost instantaneous.
 For the more expensive oracles, however, we let active learning generate compounds to query to most efficiently use computational resources.